 Our goal is to find cancers when they are small and more easily treatable.
 Automated Breast Ultrasound Screening (ABUS) can find small cancers that mammography may miss in dense breast tissue.
 On a mammogram, dense breast tissue and cancer both appear white making it difficult to see tiny cancers.
 ABUS is not a replacement for screening mammography.
 Adding Breast Ultrasound Screening to your annual screening mammogram can help you be confident in your results.

-In Arkansas, the experts at The Breast Center were the first provider to offer ABUS in 2012.
-As part of our mission is to provide hope through early detection through individual customized care, we offer specialized screening for women with dense breast tissue.
-Because for women with dense breasts, ABUS finds more small cancers than mammography alone.
+In 2012, The Breast Center is the only center in Arkansas to offer Automated Breast Ultrasound Screening.
+In line with our mission to provide hope through early detection with personalized care, we offer specialized screening for women with dense breast tissue.
+Because for women with dense breasts, Breast Ultrasound Screening finds more small cancers than mammography alone.

-Since offering Automated Breast Ultrasound Screening, The Breast Center has performed nearly 5000 ABUS exams and found 4.7 cancers per 1000.
-This is slightly higher than the national average of 3-4 cancers per 1000 women who have breast ultrasound in addition to mammograms.
+Since offering Automated Breast Ultrasound Screening, The Breast Center has performed nearly 10,000 ABUS exams and found 3.2 cancers per 1000, which is similar to the national average of 3-4 cancers for women who have breast ultrasound in addition to mammograms.

-At The Breast Center, the majority of cancers the radiologists found on the ABUS exam were not seen on the mammogram because they were hidden by dense tissue.
-If the women who received these exams had not chosen to have the ABUS exam, they might not have found the cancers until they were much larger.
+At The Breast Center, the majority of cancers the radiologists found with Breast Ultrasound Screening were not seen on the mammogram because they were hidden by dense tissue.
+If the women who received these exams had not chosen to have the additional screening, they might not have found the cancers until they were much larger.

 How do I know if I have dense breasts?

 Dense tissue can make it harder for the radiologist to see cancers on your mammogram.
-If your breast tissue is indicated as dense or extremely dense, consider having an Automated Breast Screening Ultrasound (ABUS) in addition to your mammogram each year.
+If your breast tissue is indicated as dense or extremely dense, consider having a Breast Ultrasound Screening in addition to your mammogram each year.